Top Payment Gateways In UK

 - Mobile Customer Interface

 - Accounting Integrations

 - Custom UI Toolkit

 Transaction Fees: 1.4% plus 20p for European cards, 2.9% +20p for non-European cards.

 Cardstream is the only company in the UK to provide a fully independent “white label” payment gateway.
 This is the system that allows you to accept card payments on your website and it also provides a real-time virtual terminal so you can take payments over the phone or by mail.

-The key difference with Cardstream is it’s entirely independent from acquiring banks and any other payment company that actually processes the card payments.
-This means you can use Cardstream as your payment gateway, regardless of which bank is handling your card payments and seamlessly integrate a fully customisable gateway into your website.
+The key difference with Cardstream is it’s entirely independent of acquiring banks and any other payment company that processes the card payments.
+This means you can use Cardstream as your payment gateway, regardless of which bank is handling your card payments, and seamlessly integrate a fully customizable gateway into your website.

 That said, while Cardstream is an independent company, it has connections with a vast network of global acquirers and payment firms, which it can help you get set up with if you don’t already have one on board.

 - Security: Cardstream offers ‘PCI DSS Level 1 Compliant’ anti-fraud features, as well as 3D Secure payments.

 - Customisable payment page: This lets you integrate your virtual terminal seamlessly into your current website design.